asyml/forte/docs/notebook_tutorial/rst/wrap_MT_inference_pipeline.rst

 ~~~~~~~~~

 We already have inference model which is the ``t5-small``, and we need a
-component to make it function inferencing.
-Therefore, besides model
+component to make inference.
+Therefore, besides model itself, there are
-itself, there are several behaviors needed.
-1. tokenization that
+several behaviors needed.
+1. tokenization that transforms input text to
-transforms input text to sequences of tokens.
-2. since T5 has a better
+sequences of tokens.
+2. since T5 has a better performance given a task
-performance given a task prompt, we also want to include the prompt in
+prompt, we also want to include the prompt in our data.
-our data.

 In forte, we have a generic class ``PackProcessor`` that wraps model and
 inference related components and behaviors to process ``DataPack``, and